 Accommodation: Hostels cost about $4-9/night.

-Splurges: I splurged on a $32 snorkeling trip in Phu Quoc (not worth it), $45 lighthouse tour (Ke Ga Lighthouse – totally amazing) and $50 Ba Na Hills visit (only good if weather is nice).
+Splurges: I splurged on a $32 snorkeling trip in Phu Quoc (not worth it), $45 lighthouse tour (Ke Ga Lighthouse – totally amazing) and $50 Ba Na Hills visit (only good if the weather is nice).

 A round boat anchored to the island where Ke Ga Lighthouse is located outside of Mui Ne in Central Vietnam.

 There’s still a large amount of unexploded landmines.
 Be on high alert in rural areas and abide by all signs.
-For example, My Son ruins had signs warning you to stay on the trails.
+For example, the My Son ruins had signs warning you to stay on the trails.

 The short boat ride to Ke Ga Lighthouse was a little sketchy but thankfully, the rest of the transit in Vietnam was reliable and felt a lot safer!
-(I was really close to the coast so I knew I was safe.)
+(I was really close to the coast, so I knew I was safe.)

-Transit Options
+Vietnam Transit Options

 Buses are the cheapest way to travel.
 Overall, the sleeping buses are fairly nice.
-You’ve got a lot of space, and they are air conditioned.
+You’ve got a lot of space, and they are air-conditioned.
 I suggest a bottom bunk if you have a lot of luggage.
 (You have to take off your shoes and put them in a bag, which I find annoying when you stop at rest stops.
 They give you communal flip-flops but that grosses me out.)

 Overall, thoughts on Vietnam: